j-keck/lsleases/README.md

 ##### ...but why would you want to do that ?
 Did you ever boot up an embedded system (rasperry-pi, cubie, ...), an android device, an virtual machine or anything else with dynamic ip address (dhcp) ?
-And now you want to know that ip adress ?
+And now you want to know that ip address ?
 Then lsleases is for your toolbox - check the [Usage](#usage).